 Going back to batten spacing… this is the plan that worked for me: Once the baseboard and rails were up, I measured the wall out (rough measurements), cut the longer lower battens, and placed them where they were likely to be but did not fasten them to the wall.
 As the battens fit snug in-between the baseboard and lower rail, after visual inspection and final measurements, I was easily able to find the spacing pattern I needed by sliding the battens left or right as necessary.

-Since the battens rarely landed on a stud, I lightly marked where the battens needed to be on the drywall with a pencil, pulled it off and added a 1/4″ bead of LIQUID NAILS along the center of the back of the board (starting an inch from the top and ending an inch from the bottom).
+Since the battens rarely landed on a stud, I lightly marked where the battens needed to be on the drywall with a pencil, pulled it off and added a 1/4″ bead of Liquid Nails along the center of the back of the board (starting an inch from the top and ending an inch from the bottom).
 Then I placed the batten back on the wall, made sure the board was pushed tight against the wall, verified the measurement (I always over-measure), and nailed it off (using the nail pattern previously mentioned).

 After all the boards were up I tapped in any nail heads sticking out using a nail punch.

-Step Three: Caulk, Spackling, Paint
+Board And Batten Wainscoting Caulk, Spackling, Paint

-After pulling off any light switch and outlet plates, taping over those electrical devices, and securing plastic over windows, doors, flooring, and ceiling if necessary (I painted my ceiling too), it’s time bring out the Wagner FLEXiO 3000 Sprayer!
+After pulling off any light switch and outlet plates, taping over those electrical devices, and securing plastic over windows, doors, flooring, and ceiling if necessary (I painted my ceiling too), it’s time bring out the Wagner FLEXiO 3000 Paint Sprayer!